 Creating sections and sub-categories

-Go to Developers → Notification categories and select a root-category (System, Transactional, or Promotional).- System is for critical account related notifications that users can’t unsubscribe from.
+Go to Developers → Preference categories and select a root-category (System, Transactional, or Promotional).- System is for critical account related notifications that users can’t unsubscribe from.

 - Transactional is for notifications sent in response to user actions or transactions.